FarmBot-Docs/farmbot-software/v11/FarmBot-Software/how-to-guides/plant-your-first-garden.md

 ---
 title: "Plant Your First Garden"
 slug: "plant-your-first-garden"
-excerpt: "**In this guide:** Add plants to the map, group them, build planting sequences, and sow your first seeds"
+description: "**In this guide:** Add plants to the map, group them, build planting sequences, and sow your first seeds"
 ---

 * toc